Contact Lens Care

 Ripping a contact lens is very common, but also very frustrating.
 Many contact lens wearers will experience ripping a contact lens at some point.
 For those who wear monthly or two-weekly lenses, this is not only very annoying but also costly as the torn contact will need to be replaced.
-You should never wear ripped contact lenses as they can harm your eyes.
+You should never wear ripped contact lenses as they can damage your eyes.

 If your contact lenses arrive torn, you should avoid using them and take advantage of our free contact lens replacement service.
 Soft contact lenses are more likely to rip due to their fragility.
 However, if you look after them, they are capable of being durable.
 You can avoid your contacts ripping while using them by following our top tips.

 Rubbing your eyes can not only cause your contacts to tear, but it can also cause corneal abrasions.
 If you scratch your cornea, this can lead to problems with your vision.
 Feeling like you need to rub your eyes could be a sign that your contact lenses are too drying, lubricating eye drops should help combat this.

 Long fingernails can cause your contact lenses to rip when putting them in or taking them out.
 You should take care when removing your lenses and make sure you use the pad of your thumb and index finger instead of your nails.
 Keeping your nails filed short and smooth will help to avoid ripping contacts.
 If you're new to wearing lenses, you can take a look at our guide on how to put in contact lenses.

 Rubbing the lenses too aggressively while cleaning them can also cause them to tear.
 Be gentle when handling your lenses to avoid rips.